 Although we can never offer a 100% guarantee, the majority of Dr. Stewart’s patients improve with conservative (non-surgical care).

-Conservative treatment for ankle sprains include:
+Conservative treatment for Ankle Sprains includes:

 Depending on the severity of the injury, immobilization with a cast and crutches, a walking boot, a hinged ankle foot orthosis, or a multi-ligamentous lace-up ankle brace